NuGet/docs.microsoft.com-nuget/docs/nuget-org/policies/deleting-packages.md

 ** Verification **
 The specific package version has now been unlisted.
 In order to verify this open a incognito instance of your browser and move to the url of the package (without the version part) e.g.: https://www.nuget.org/packages/YOUR-PACKAGE-NAME/.
 You will see all versions of that package that have * * not * * been unlisted.
 However if you see the same page while logged in you will see all packages with their status; listed or unlisted.

-It's also possible to deprecate a package version (incase you can't delete a pacage version).
+It's also possible to deprecate a package version (incase you can't delete a package version).
 Further information about deprecating package versions can be viewed at following page: https://docs.microsoft.com/en-us/nuget/nuget-org/deprecate-packages